steveseguin/vdon_flutter/README.md

 Once Flutter is installed, Just open the project with XCode, connect a real iOS device to the system, and build the app.
 The project should be in the ios folder of the repo.

 You may need a developer certificate from Apple to build iOS; Apple might have free ones available for testing only, but otherwise, ~ $100 USD.

+## App store hosted versions

+If you make a pull-request to this repo, I can try to update the store-hosted version of the app with your approved changes.
+The app is free to download from the store.

 ## Supported viewer-side flags